wurstscript/wurstscript.github.io/_doc/tutorials/wurst_for_vjass_users/page_1.md

 Wurst also centralises tooling - to your code editor, intead of to your world editor.
 This adds boundless value because code editors are designed from scratch to be extensible, whereas our world editors have to hack the blizzard interface using Grimoire.

-* You can work on your map without wc3 or any particular OS - and you can even get compiler feedback.
+* You can work on your map without wc3 or any particular OS - and you still get compiler feedback.
-* Code highlighting, autocomplete, Jump-to-declaration - these are features that TESH *can't* do.
+* Code highlighting, autocomplete, Jump-to-declaration for all code - these are features that TESH *can't* do.
 * Code gets parsed live - the feedback loop for warnings and errors is in real time.

 It can feel unapproachable to be launching a map magicaly using a code editor, but it becomes second nature very fast.